tibonilab/NeapolitanCanon/README.md

 #### Run in development

 To run locally, it is necessary to change the connector server.
 Install `onstage-backend` and then set the `useRemoteServer` const to `false` on top of your `webpack.config.js` file.
+Remember to start solr with a complete index!

 ```js
 const useRemoteServer = false;